Rai people: The Mundum

-Tribes and clans
+Rai tribes and clans

-Rais have distinct cultural tradition.
-The community is divided into different subtribes called "Thar" all have their own distinctive language or dialect this division of Rais into various subtribes allows for the minor alterations in the ritualistic practices while the essence of the traditions remains homogeneous largely. within the "Thar" there are clan division called "Pacha". clans are exogamous.
-There is further classification within the Pacha known as "Samet".
-Samet traces the relationship of a person to his/her ancestor.
-Pacha and Samet is main ritual identity of Rais, which is compulsory needed in every ritual performance.
+Rai have distinct cultural tradition.
+The community is divided into different subtribes called "Thar", all have their own distinctive language or dialect.
+This division of Rai into various subtribes allows for the minor alterations in the ritualistic practices, while the essence of the traditions remains mostly homogeneous.
+Within the "Thar" there are clan division called "Pacha"(pa=papa/father and cha=children).
+Clans are exogamous.
+There is further classification within the Pacha known as "Samet", Samet traces the relationship of a person to his/her ancestor.
+Pacha and Samet is main ritual identity of Rai, which is compulsory needed in every ritual performance.